viadee/docker-hub-rate-limit-exporter/README.md

 ## How to install the chart

-The helm chart can be installed through a helm chart repository hosten on a github page in this repository.
+The helm chart can be installed through a helm chart repository hosted on a github page in this repository.
 To install follow the next steps:

 1. run `helm repo add viadee https://viadee.github.io/docker-hub-rate-limit-exporter`
 2. run `helm install viadee/docker-hub-rate-limit-exporter`